jordanjoz1/android-localization-helper/README.md

 * Ability to install with `pip`

 ## Usage - general
-Run the script with the path to you're project's `res/` directory.
-For example,
+Navigate to your project's `res/` directory and run the script:

 ```
-python ./translation_helper.py ./src/main/res
+python ./translation_helper.py
 ```

 As in the [sample output](./sample_output), the script will create a directory called **to_translate** with files for the strings that need to translated in each language.
 If a language has translations for all the strings in the default language, then it won't get an output file.
 Now you know exactly what translations you need to add for each language, and you can send them out for translation.